BlackStartx/PyCharm-Blender-Plugin/README.md

 ### Run configuration console not printing.

-By running Blender normally trough the plugin, the console is a little shy to print output buffers.
+By running Blender normally through the plugin, the console is a little shy to print output buffers.

 ###### This issue is not present in Debug mode.